Athletics at the 1972 Summer Olympics – Men's pole vault: Background

 This was the 17th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The returning finalists from the 1968 Games were gold medalist Bob Seagren of the United States, bronze medalist Wolfgang Nordwig of East Germany, fourth-place finisher Christos Papanikolaou of Greece, seventh-place finisher (and 1964 finalist) Hervé d'Encausse of France, tenth-place finisher Kjell Isaksson of Sweden, and thirteenth-place finisher Mike Bull of Great Britain.
 Seagren, Nordwig, Papanikolaou, and Isaksson had all held the world record at some point since the Mexico City Games; Seagren came into Munich with the record at 5.63 metres.
 He and Isaksson were the favorites, with Nordwig a strong contender—at least until the former two had to change poles.

 For the third time in Olympic history, no nation made its debut in the event.
 The United States made its 17th appearance, the only nation to have competed at every Olympic men's pole vault to that point.

 Competition format

 The competition used the two-round format introduced in 1912, with results cleared between rounds.
 Vaulters received three attempts at each height.
 Ties were broken by the countback rule.
 At the time, total attempts was used after total misses.

 In the qualifying round, the bar was set at 4.60 metres, 4.80 metres, 5.00 metres, and 5.10 metres.
 All vaulters clearing 5.10 metres advanced to the final.
 If fewer than 12 cleared that height, the top 12 (including ties) advanced.

-In the final, the bar was set at 4.80 metres, 5.00 metres, 5.10 metres, 5.20 metres, 5.30 metres, and then increased by 5 centimetres as a time.
+In the final, the bar was set at 4.80 metres, 5.00 metres, 5.10 metres, 5.20 metres, 5.30 metres, and then increased by 5 centimetres at a time.